 These individuals, upon payment of GSA Membership Fees, can enroll themselves during the appropriate Change-of-Coverage Period:

-- Graduate students registered at one of the affiliated colleges in the Saskatoon Theological Union.
+- Graduate students registered in any of the federated or affiliated colleges of the University of Saskatchewan.

 - Post-Doctoral Fellows.